 Some kids also aren’t emotionally ready for the complete change in day-to-day life.
 Younger kids who have just reached puberty have many changes going on inside their bodies, and the massive shift in expectations can throw them for a loop.

-While boot camp for a lazy 12-year-old boy might seem like an excellent way to prepare him for high school, it might do more harm than good.
+While a boot camp for kids might seem like an excellent way to prepare them for high school, it might do more harm than good.

 Addressing your kid’s laziness